tolitius/verter/README.md

 i.e. :point_up_2: no facts were really changed, but there was a change in "business time" that we did earlier.

-ah, yes "`:at`" is "business time". good catch!
+ah, yes "`:at`" is da "business time". good catch!

 ### with transaction intel